End-to-End Page-Level Assessment of Handwritten Text Recognition: Word Character Error Rates Based on the Edit Distance

 $\mathcal{T}(x,y)$ can be conveniently extended to explicitly represent word insertions and deletions.
 To this end, a \emph{dummy} position, denoted by $\epsilon$, is assumed in both $x$ and $y$ which points to the \emph{``empty word''}, $\lambda$; that is, $x_\epsilon=y_\epsilon\eqdef\lambda$.
-The edit distance from $x$ to $y$ is thus formally defined as: where $\updelta(a,b)$ is defined to be $1$ if $a\neq b$ and $0$ otherwise. \footnote{If the cost of each edit operations is 1, as it is here assumed, $\edit(\cdot,\cdot)$ is also called Levenshtein distance.} To allow the above sequentiality constraint to still be meaningful, we assume that for any $j,j'$ where $j$ or $j'$ are $\epsilon$, the predicate $j\!<\!j'$ is \emph{true}.
-By analyzing the pairs in the optimal trace $\mathcal{T}(x,y)$, the sum in Eq.\,\eqref{eq:editDist} can be decomposed into separate counts for insertions, substitutions and deletions; i.e., ~$\edit(x,y)=i+s+d\,$.
-Example~1 in \ref{ex:1} illustrates the computation of of the word edit distance and the corresponding trace for $x=\,\,$\textsf{ ``To be or not to be, that is the question''} and $y=\,\,$\textsf{ ``to be oh! or not to be: the question''}, with $i=1, s=2, d=2\,$ and $\,\edit(x,y)=5$.
+The edit distance from $x$ to $y$ is thus formally defined as: where $\updelta(a,b)$ is defined to be $1$ if $a\neq b$ and $0$ otherwise.
+With these editing costs, it is often called Levenshtein distance.
+For the above sequentiality constraint to still be meaningful, we assume that the predicate $j\!<\!j'$ is \emph{true} for any $j,j'$ such that $j$ or $j'$ are $\epsilon$.

-Because of the sequentiality constraint, edit operations are applied sequentially along the word sequences $x$ and $y$.
-This allows the optimal $\mathcal{T}(x,y)$ according to~Eq.\,\eqref{eq:editDist}, the corresponding counts $i,s,d$, and thereby $\edit(x,y)$, to be easily computed by Dynamic Programming in $O(|x|\,|y|)$~\cite{wagner74}.

-The WER of $y$ with respect to $x$ is defined as the edit distance, normalized by the length of the reference text, $n=|x|$: where $c$ is the number of correct words (those which do not need editing).
-In Example~1~(\ref{ex:1}), $\WER(x,y)$ $=(1+2+2)/(6+2+2)=5/10=50\%$.